You want a website. Cool! Now what?

 Students can learn WordPress basics like creating and maintaining a blog before moving on to more advanced content about AMP pages or WP-CLI tutorials, for example.
 The courses are well designed and make it easy for you to learn WordPress at your own pace.

-WP101 is an educational video subscription service that makes it easy for beginners to learn how to use WordPress.
-With more than 100 videos and counting in their tutorial library, beginner WordPress users can choose from courses on WordPress basics, Yoast SEO, and more.
+WP101 is an educational video subscription service that makes it easy for beginners to learn how to use WordPress, whether you’re building a blog or an e-commerce site.
+With more than 100 videos and counting in their tutorial library, users can choose from WordPress courses on platform basics, Yoast SEO, and more.

 The lessons can be watched on any device, and new videos are constantly released to keep the courses up to date with the latest WordPress release.
 You can watch the first three videos for free, but if you want access to the full courses, they’re available for purchase, starting at $19.